SuperMcNoodles/rubyjobbuilderdsl/Readme.md

 In our experience continuous integration projects consists of the following kinds of things:

-software build
+* software build
-software test
+* software test
-software deploy
+* software deploy

 If you have well structured code the following will happen:

-1. all of the software builds will follow the same templates.
+1. all of the software build jobs will follow the same templates
 2. all of the software test jobs will be the same but specify a different group of tests
 3. all of the software deploys will be the same but specify a different target